Skip to content

 • Pulse – weak or absent pulse indicates poor perfusion,

-Any concerns about potential compartment syndrome must be escalated to an ED or orthopaedic senior without delay as this is a time-critical situation.
+Any concerns about potential compartment syndrome must be escalated to an ED or orthopaedic senior without delay, as this is a time-critical situation.

 Radial Head fractures

 Like radial neck fractures, radial head fractures are also most often due to a FOOSH.
-Unlike radial neck fractures, radial head fractures typically occur after the proximal radial physis has closed so are more common in older children.
+Unlike radial neck fractures, radial head fractures typically occur after the proximal radial physis has closed, so they are more common in older children.
 They are usually clearly visible on x-ray and the majority are undisplaced and respond well to conservative management in a collar and cuff or sling.
 Displaced fractures of the radial head are rare and will need an urgent orthopaedic referral.

 Radial head fracture.
 Case courtesy of Dr Henry Knipe, Radiopaedia.org.
 From the case rID: 24158